F I N E A R T

 Forthcoming.

-Ms. Dar holds a Master of Studies in Science and Religion from the University of Oxford, where her research focused on quantum theory, cosmology, and the philosophy of physics and mathematics.
+Ms. Dar holds a Master of Studies in Science and Religion from the University of Oxford, where her work focused on quantum theory, the metaphysics of spacetime, and the philosophy of physics and mathematics.